rainbow494/arch-1/doc/en-us/an-epic-tripadvisor-update-why-not-run-on-the-cloud-the-gran.markdown

 At the lower load, these latency numbers are comparable to our live site, as we scaled up to 150k requests per minute latency increased significantly.
 Timing for our main servlets, like Hotel Reviews or Typeahead, was almost 10x slower than that of our live-site, which operates at about twice this request level, and has been tested at over four times this request level before showing increased latency.

-<span>The ELB is part of the issue, as mentioned before.
+    The ELB is part of the issue, as mentioned before.
 However, we suspect that the underlying reason is that garbage collection overhead exceeds the amount of CPU that we have for the back end servers.
 With only two cores, our m2.xlarge instances does not have enough computational power to keep up with GC from high request rate, and this is insufficient for the high application throughput and low application latency.
 To fix this, we would most likely need to double the number of back ends, or use more powerful instances with more cores.
-In either case, the focus would be on bolstering the services that receive the higher request rates and perform more work.</span>
+In either case, the focus would be on bolstering the services that receive the higher request rates and perform more work.

 ## Cost